 - GFRC mixes

 Regardless of the style of mix, the basic principles discussed above apply.

 Want to know more?
-Both of the above from-scratch mix designs, as well as a handy mix calculator, are included in our Precast Mix Design 101 self-study course.
+Both of the above from-scratch mix designs, as well as a handy mix calculator, are included in our Precast Mix Calculator.
 Questions about this article?
 Submit a comment below.
 And happy concrete mixing!